-49 shot, 6 fatally in Chicago weekend shootings
+51 shot, 7 fatally in Chicago weekend shootings

 A couple of hours earlier, another double shooting left a 19-year-old man dead in Fernwood on the South Side.

-Joshua Smith was found with a gunshot wound to the back about midnight near an alley by the Imperial Motel in the first block of West 103rd Street, police and the Cook County medical examiner's office said.
+Joshua Smith was found with a gunshot wound to the back about midnight near an alley by the Imperial Motel in the first block of West 103rd Street, police and the medical examiner's office said.
 He was taken to Christ Hospital in Oak Lawn where he was pronounced dead.

-A 36-year-old man was also struck by a bullet in the shooting, police said.
+A 36-year-old man was also struck by a bullet in the incident, police said.
 He was walking when he saw a large group of people outside and heard gunfire.
 He was hit in the leg and taken to the same hospital where his condition was stabilized.

 On Friday, a toddler was hurt in a shooting after a physical altercation between three people in Englewood on the South Side.